Brigitte Fitzgerald (Emily Perkins)

 - Chosen One: In The Beginning.
 According to the Seer, it's up to her to decide whether to kill Ginger and sever the werewolf bloodline, or let Ginger kill her and allow the curse to plague the New World forever.
 Brigitte rejects both options, kills the Hunter instead and becomes a werewolf along with Ginger.

-- Everyone Can See It: With Sam.
+- Everyone Can See It: With Sam, with everyone thinking they are a couple.
 Both Trina and Ginger lampshade this.

 - Grade Skipper: Mentioned in an offhand line by Ginger in the first film, presumably to explain why the two are in the same grade despite Brigitte being younger.